zogzog/cubicweb/doc/book/en/development/devweb/form.rst

 javascript (`$('#sendmail')` being the jQuery call to get the element with DOM id set to 'sendmail', which is our form DOM id as specified by its `domid` attribute), another to cancel the form which will go back to the previous page using another javascript call.
-Also we specify image to used as button icon a resource identifier (see :ref:`external_resources`) given as last argument to :class:`cubicweb.web.formwidgets.ImgButton`.
+Also we specify an image to use as button icon as a resource identifier (see :ref:`external_resources`) given as last argument to :class:`cubicweb.web.formwidgets.ImgButton`.